Javi Marroquin Cheating Rumors: ‘Please Don’t Have Sympathy For Me’

 — Zianur Zoe (@50cent_original) January 17, 2017

 “I should’ve went to bed.
 Focus on the future don’t dwell on the past.
 Keep moving forward.
-For everyone,” Javi Marroquin later tweeted, hinting that he should have skipped out on the episode and just gone to bed, as he had no interest in saying something mean about his ex-wife, Kailyn Lowry, to which people replied with, “This is hard to watch.
+For everyone,” Javi Marroquin later tweeted, hinting that he should have skipped out on the episode and just gone to bed, as he had no interest in saying something mean about his ex-wife, Kailyn Lowry.

+People replied with, “This is hard to watch.
 Good job smiling through all of her bullshit & putting the kids first!” and “You’re doing a great job as a dad and are always respectful and mature.
 Don’t let others bring you down.”

 What do you think of Javi Marroquin’s tweet about not having sympathy for him?
 Do you think Lowry treated him horribly during Monday’s episode of Teen Mom 2?